United Kingdom Trip Planner

 Also, Scotland's diverse and exciting history is reflected in many of its attractions.
 Edinburgh Castle, which dominates the city's Old Town, is a must-see.
 A visit to the Heart of Neolithic Orkney (a UNESCO World Heritage Site is an unforgettable experience, as is a trip to any of Scotland's fantastic Whisky distilleries.
 And of course, you can't visit Scotland without trying to find Nessie at Loch Ness.

-Activities and Experiences in United Kingdom:
+Activities and Experiences in the United Kingdom:

-London is shopper’s delight.
-From the world’s classiest and most exclusive shopping stores like Harrods in Knightsbridge, to the cheaper but charming wares of Covent Garden - you’ll be one happy shopper indeed.
+London is a shopper’s delight.
+From the world’s classiest and most exclusive shopping stores like Harrods in Knightsbridge to the cheaper but charming wares of Covent Garden - you’ll be one happy shopper indeed.
 Popular areas are Kensington; do also look for some choice antiques along Kensington Church Street.
-Knightsbridge has not only the classy Harrods, but also a whole range of designer fashion boutiques and stores.
+Knightsbridge has not only the classy Harrods but also a whole range of designer fashion boutiques and stores.
 Oxford Street, though a little past it’s prime, still attracts shoppers from the world over.
-All the big department stores have their outlets here, so take your pick from Marks and Spencers, C&A, Debenhams, British Home Stores, Selfridges and John Lewis.
+All the big department stores have their outlets here, so take your pick from Marks and Spencers, C&A, Debenhams, British Home Stores, Selfridges, and John Lewis.
 Just off the Oxford mile check out the fashionable Regent Street for designer wear and interesting boutiques.
-Hamley’s, the world famous toy store is also located here.
+Hamley’s, the world-famous toy store is also located here.
 Street markets are plenty in number and if time permits one should visit the Camden Markets, which is home to almost everything you wish for.
 There are six open-air markets, which collectively form what is popularly known as the Camden Markets.
 Each of these markets sells a different set of items to the incoming shoppers, thus giving you ample to choose from.

 For memorabilia to keep of your days in Scotland, buy at least one woolen cardigan, maybe a scarf with a tartan print and of course, some scotch whiskey so you can feel Scottish ‘warmth’ even when you’re far away from the highland.
-Apart from these traditional treats, major cities like Glasgow and Edinburgh have upscale departmental stores, popular chains such as Marks and Spencer and several shopping districts and open air markets selling everything from miniature bagpipes for your mantelpiece to exquisite jewelry made of Scottish silver.
+Apart from these traditional treats, major cities like Glasgow and Edinburgh have upscale departmental stores, popular chains such as Marks and Spencer and several shopping districts and open-air markets selling everything from miniature bagpipes for your mantelpiece to exquisite jewelry made of Scottish silver.
 It can’t be called an inexpensive country, but the Christmas or Easter sale as well as some good shopping sixth sense ought to get you some worthwhile loot.